 Coming soon: Details of feral goat herds:

-Cheviots – College Valley; Carlcroft/Otterburn
+Cheviots – College Valley (see below); Carlcroft/Otterburn

 Langholm